Song Segmentation method for a contiguous playlist

 Now that we have introduced the audio representation and the object we use to segment, we explain how to use the two together.

-Training method and objectives
+Training method and objectives for song segmentation

 The goal of the model is to segment the various songs, or rather produce a list of timings that represent the beginning and the end of every song, as previously said.